Z2PackDev/Z2Pack/doc/source/tutorial_core.rst

 ~~~~~~~~~~~~~~~~~~~

 The Z2 invariant can be calculated by calling the :meth:`.invariant()`
-method, which returns 0 for topologically trivial planes or 1 for
+method, which returns 0 for topologically trivial surfaces or 1 for
 non-trivial ones.

 Wannier charge centers, k-points, :math:`\Lambda` matrices etc.